-There are some concerns that 2017 conditions were as good as it gets for investors, with good growth, strong corporate profits, subdued inflation and supportive central bank policies, but any changes to these conditions are only likely to be gradual.
-After such a long period of economic expansion we need to be mindful that we could be approaching the latter stages of the cycle and be alert for signs of a slowdown or potential recession.
+There had been concerns that 2017 conditions were as good as it gets for investors, with good economic growth, strong corporate profits, subdued inflation and supportive central bank policies.
+Although changes to these conditions are only likely to be gradual, we need to be mindful that after such a long period of economic expansion we could be approaching the latter stages of the cycle and be alert for signs of a slowdown or potential recession.

 Bond markets have enjoyed a very long period of gains as yields have moved ever lower, leaving valuations stretched.
-Structural factors such as demographics, high debt levels and the impact of technology have suppressed inflation and helped justify low interest rates and bond yields.
-The exact impact of QE on bond yields is hard to determine, but the gradual normalisation of monetary policy is likely to put some upward pressure on yields.
+Structural factors such as demographics, high debt levels and the impact of technology on inflation have helped justify interest rates and bond yields remaining relatively low by historic standards, but the gradual normalisation of monetary policy is likely to put some pressure on fixed income returns.
 With very little income support for government bonds returns could easily be eroded by capital losses, although they remain an asset class that normally provides some protection for a portfolio in times of market stress.
 The additional income from corporate bonds provides some additional support relative to gilts, but with the yield spread at relatively low levels they would be more vulnerable were the economic cycle to deteriorate.

 Whilst emerging markets remain the most volatile of the equity categories they still retain their longer term valuation attractions despite a good run of outperformance.
 Superior economic growth, improving corporate earnings and their evolution away from commodity related earnings towards higher quality growth areas such as technology has encouraged investors to increase their exposure.

 The gradual normalisation of monetary policy around the world is currently expected to include a small number of gentle UK interest rate increases in coming years, but rates will remain very low by historic standards and higher inflation has left cash deposits struggling to offer anywhere near real returns for savers.

 In summary, the current healthy global economic and corporate situation looks set to carry on at least through 2018, although conditions may be peaking.
-The return to more normal levels of market volatility look set to continue and after an extended period of healthy market returns has left most asset classes relatively highly valued and a potential period of more modest returns with volatility above the current extremely subdued levels is likely.
+The return to more normal levels of market volatility look set to continue and after an extended period of healthy market returns which has left most asset classes relatively highly valued we should now expect a period of more modest returns.

-With bond valuations looking especially poor value, equities and commercial property still offer the best medium to long term prospects for returns ahead of cash and inflation and our portfolios remain tilted towards those assets where possible.
+With bond valuations looking unattractive, equities and commercial property still offer the best medium to long term prospects for returns ahead of cash and inflation and our portfolios remain tilted towards those assets where possible.

 As always, investors must be prepared for some periods of volatility by ensuring their overall investment portfolio is well diversified.